 - Nuts: Pecans are my favorite.
 Add in about 1/2 cup.
 You could include both raisins and nuts if preferred.

-- Chocolate chips: If you love all things chocolate, you can mix in about 1/4 to 1/2 cup chocolate chips.
+- Chocolate chips: If you love all things chocolate, you can mix in about 1/4 to 1/2 cups of chocolate chips.

 More Delicious Desserts